ERROR-01/light_netflix_data_analysis/README.md

-# netflix_data_analysis
+# light netflix_data_analysis
 ## Description
-analyse data with the intention to filter and understanding the globe outlook of the company.
+a light analyse data with the intention to filter and understanding the globe outlook of the company.

 ## Conclusion
 - One - best time to expect new releases will be around spring when demand is low especically, when they have now added a standard with adverts plan to increase revenue during there lowest revenue months.